Co fermented coffee Kiwi & Lulo

 All the classic flavors of Colombian coffee make up the bottom of a cup topped with a rich sweetness.
 It’s a little boozy.
 The bite on the tongue of a sparkling wine and white label Chimay.
 It’s all swirling under the brightness of cardamom and rosemary spice notes.

-In conclusion, mild spices like white pepper and savory herbs like marjoram alongside ripe pineapple.
+In conclusion, white spices and savory herbs like marjoram and thyme alongside ripe pineapple.
 Classic sour candy and sweet tart becomes a top note after the coffee cools down.

 Brewing the Beans

-This is a conversation invoking brew rich in nostalgic qualities.
+This is a memory making brew rich in nostalgic qualities.
 It is elegant and futuristic.
-It reminds us of the utterly complex Sudan Rume we’ve had in the past from Cafe Granja La Esperanza.
+It reminds us of the utterly complex Sudan Rume we’ve had in the past from Finca La Riviera.

-Indeed, this one sparkles as a wacky but well structured espresso.
-Balanced against no lack of surprises, it fascinate us with every new shot we pull.
-Lastly, we recommend 18.5 grams in and 41 grams out at about 28-30 seconds for a tangy acidity and a creamy body.
+It’s definitely got a bold hemp flower aroma.
+Indeed, this one makes people smile when offered as a wacky, out of this world espresso.
+Balanced against no lack of surprises, it fascinates us with every new shot we pull.
+Lastly, we recommend 18.5 grams in and 41 grams out at about 28-30 seconds for an all-over-the-place shot, tangy acidity, and a creamy body.

 About Caturra Coffee